 Last spring, my sister and I drove up to one of our favorite places.
 Santa Barbara.
 When we take a trip together, wine tasting and hiking are almost always on our list and this weekend wasn’t any different. 🙂

 We checked in to Santa Ynez Valley Marriot in Buellton.
 They had a small welcome treat packet for Xena.

-The hotel was renovated a year ago so everything was new and clean even though it was there since 1980s.
-The stafff was friendly and helpful and our stay with Xena was comfortable.
+The hotel was renovated a year ago so everything was new and clean even though it was there since the 1980s.
+The staff was friendly and helpful, and our stay with Xena was comfortable.
 My only complaint is that their complimentary WiFi was very limited and weak.
 You can barely check your email.
-They offered $9.99 for high speed internet and $14.99 for enhance high speed internet.
-Come on Marriott, really?!
-I don’t have to be connected to the internet all the time but if you advertise that you have WiFi, you should have a working service.
-That’s all I am saying.
+They offered $9.99 for high-speed internet and $14.99 for the enhanced high-speed internet.
+Come on Marriott, really?
+I don’t have to be connected to the internet all the time, but if you advertise that you have WiFi, you should have a working service.

 Pet policy from the hotel website:

 - 1 pet 50 pounds or less pet rooms located on 1st floor subject to availability (We stayed on the 2nd floor so I don’t think they are strict with this policy)

 We arrived at Fess Parker Winery in Los Olivos in the late afternoon.
 I usually like to visit the wineries about an hour before their closing time.
 It’s less crowded and has a more laid-back atmosphere.
 Some wineries even allowed Xena to stay in the tasting room in the past even though they don’t allow pets in the tasting room.
 And it’s also cooler for us to hang outside.